nawrazi/PL-Table/README.md

-Premier League Table updated in real time from Goal.com
+2019/20 Premier League table updated in real time from Goal.com displayed in the command prompt